ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

 Before you can modify an installed Add-on, you must set it to editing mode first.
 A newly created Add-on is already in editing mode.

 Set an Add-on to editing mode
-* By using RMB ► Edit on the Add-on parent node in the Add-on Explorer or
+* By using RMB ► Edit on the Add-on root node in the Add-on Explorer or
 * By clicking the Edit button in the Add-on properties window.

 A blue dot next to the Add-on title indicates that the Add-on is in editing mode.

 When you have finished editing the Add-on, you can leave the editing mode
-* By using RMB ► Finish Editing on the Add-on parent node in the Add-on Explorer or
+* By using RMB ► Finish Editing on the Add-on root node in the Add-on Explorer or
 * By clicking the Finish Editing button in the Add-on properties window.

 ```{note}